rohanmashere/Restaurant-Management-System/README.md

   main.dart: The entry point of the app, responsible for initializing Firebase and launching the main app UI.
   models/: Contains data models for MenuItem, Waiter, AppTable, etc.
   services/: Contains services like Firebase authentication, database management, etc.
   screens/: Contains the UI of the app's different screens.

+## Prerequisites
+Flutter: Make sure you have Flutter SDK installed.
+You can follow the official installation guide.
+Firebase Project: Create a Firebase project and set up Firebase Authentication, Firestore, and Firebase Storage.

+## License
-  widgets/: Contains reusable widget components.
+This project is licensed under the MIT License.
+See the LICENSE file for more details. widgets/: Contains reusable widget components.
   assets/: Contains images and fonts used in the app.
 This includes custom fonts like Lato and various images for the splash screen and branding.